Kaysims/Grip-Club/README.md

 * The navigation menu will be fixed so the user can navigate between pages.
 In addition, the navigation menu for tablets and phones will be controlled via a hamburger so that it is responsive.
 This should allow users to easily navigate the site, which is a user goal.
   >  I want to be able to navigate the site easily.

-* The home page will have a hero image that clearly shows what Grip Club is about bouldering.
+* The home page will have a hero image that clearly shows what Grip Club is about.
 Plus, a title along with a short text about what Grip Club offers.
 Furthermore, a button to discover more about the company.
 This should answer the three essential questions about the company, which is a client goal.
     >  1. Who Grip Club is
     >  2. What Grip Club does
     >  3. How to get involved